-The Company reviews its real estate portfolio including the properties owned through investments in real estate partnerships for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The Company reviews its real estate portfolio including the properties owned through co-investment partnerships for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 For properties to be "held and used" for long term investment, the Company estimates undiscounted future cash flows over the expected investment term including the estimated future value of the asset upon sale at the end of the investment period.
-Future value is generally determined by applying a market based capitalization rate to the estimated future net operating income in the final year of the expected investment term.
+Future value is generally determined by applying a market-based capitalization rate to the estimated future net operating income in the final year of the expected investment term.
 If after applying this method a property is determined to be impaired, the Company determines the provision for impairment based upon applying a market capitalization rate to current estimated net operating income as if the sale were to occur immediately.
 For properties "held for sale", the Company estimates current resale values by market through appraisal information and other market data less expected costs to sell.
-These methods of determining fair value can fluctuate significantly as a result of a number of factors, including changes in the general economy of those markets in which the Company operates, tenant credit quality, and demand for new retail stores.
+These methods of determining fair value can fluctuate significantly as a result of a number of factors, including changes in the general economy of those markets in which the Company operates, the Company's estimated holding period of the property, tenant credit quality, and demand for new retail stores.
+If as a result of a change in the Company's strategy for a specific property which the Company owns directly or through co-investment partnerships, a property previously classified as held and used is changed to held for sale, or if its estimated holding period changes, such change could cause the Company to evaluate that property as impaired and a provision for impairment in relation to that property would be recorded by the Company either directly or through a reduction of the Company's equity in income (loss) of investments in real estate partnerships.
+During the three months ended June 30, 2009, the Company established a provision for impairment of \$2.4 million.
+During the six months ended June 30, 2009 and 2008, the Company established a provision for impairment of \$2.4 million and approximately \$716,000, respectively.

-In accordance with Accounting Principles Board Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock" ("APB 18") and EITF 08-6, "Equity Method Investment Accounting Considerations" ("EITF 08-6"), a loss in value of an investment under the equity method of accounting, which is other than a temporary decline, must be recognized.
+In accordance with Accounting Principles Board ("APB") Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock" ("APB 18") and EITF 08-6, "Equity Method Investment Accounting Considerations" ("EITF 08-6"), a loss in value of an investment under the equity method of accounting, which is other than a temporary decline, must be recognized.
 To evaluate the Company's investment in real estate partnerships, the Company calculates the fair value of the investment by discounting estimated future cash flows over the expected term of the investment.
+During the six months ended June 30, 2009 and 2008, no impairment was recorded as a result of this evaluation.